Triumphs & Tears…Over 30 Years of Caring

 Currently, we enjoy our enthusiastic volunteer team of more than 100 people, who bring their unique talents and abilities to the huge amount of work in the many different areas of service to the Gold Coast community and its environment.
 We are only ever as good as our volunteers, and this stands as testimony to the talents and passions of those who have touched us.

 There has been a lot of activity at Gecko since its inception.
 Apart from campaigning, we have also educated and entertained thousands of children in school settings, onsite experiences and school holiday programmes through GeckoEd.
-We operate Clean Up Australia Day, co-ordinate Gold Coast Green Weekend (built upon Green Day Out), and present annual environmental awards.
+We operate Clean Up Australia Day, co-ordinate Gold Coast Green Week (built upon Green Day Out), and present Annual Environmental Awards.
 We also operate Bush Care groups to rejuvenate our native lands and of course, our successful Regen Australia company still continues its work with regeneration projects.

 While we do all this, we are engaging with the community through many different mediums.
 We produce an incredible magazine for you to enjoy.
 We engage in social media through Facebook and Twitter.
 Monthly guest speaker nights are held where we showcase the incredible knowledge that exists on the Gold Coast.